 2. Evolution and Adaptation of Birds on California’s Channel Islands

-Recently, we have begun to investigate genetic differentiation of birds on California’s Channel Islands, a group of eight islands located off the coast of southern California.
+We are interested in genetic differentiation of birds on California’s Channel Islands, a group of eight islands located off the coast of southern California.
 These islands are home to diverse animal and plant life and are often referred to as the “Galápagos of California”.
 Given their proximity to the mainland, the degree of endemism is striking, with 13 of 41 native breeding land birds showing phenotypic differentiation compared to mainland counterparts.
 However, very few species have been studied genetically.
 Our plan is to compare levels of genetic and phenotypic divergence across a suite of avian species, looking for common patterns across species found in the same environments.
 So far, we have worked on Horned Lark (Eremophila alpestris) and Spotted Towhee (Pipilo maculatus).
 Because islands provide ideal evolutionary laboratories to study adaptation and speciation, the Channel Islands provide an excellent system to test hypotheses about the effect of isolation on both phenotypic and genetic divergence.

 3. Comparative Phylogeography of California Avifauna